 “We’re in an area of which supply chain issues are becoming more and more of a problem,” Florida Division of Emergency Management Director Kevin Guthrie said.

-Guthrie’s comments came as part of a presentation to the East Central Florida Regional Planning Council in Orlando last week.
+Guthrie’s comments came as part of a presentation to the East Central Florida Regional Planning Council in Orlando last week, in which he was outlining worst case scenarios for the state.

-He relayed the concerns expressed to him by one of Florida’s power companies.
+He relayed the concerns he said were already expressed to him by one of Florida’s power companies -- JEA (Jacksonville Electric).

 “After the first incident in the country, there will be a supply chain problem,” he said.
 “They will be able to get the power restored, but there are certain businesses or neighborhoods that may be on a generator power for months to years.
 That’s going to be problematic.”